minimekill/jpql/README.md

 creates distance to database and schema by being able to control it in a java enviroment.

 Before we converted objects into strings ints or booleans to make it fit in a database, or the other way around, no more translating!

+All findings can be found in the "populate" class!